dmikey/swim-client-js/README.md

 Moves that value at index `fromIndex` to index `toIndex`, pushing the change to the remote lane.

-#### listDownlink.splice(start, deleteCount[, value1, ..., valueN])
+#### listDownlink.splice(startIndex, deleteCount[, value1, ..., valueN])

-Removes `deleteCount` elements from the downlinked list state, starting index `start`, and inserts zero or more new values at index `start`.
+Removes `deleteCount` elements from the downlinked list state, starting at index `start`, and inserts zero or more new values at `startIndex`.
 Pushes all changes to the remote lane.

 #### listDownlink.clear()